craftcms/docs/docs/3.x/config/app.md

 :::

 ::: tip
-If your queue driver supplies its own worker, set the <config:runQueueAutomatically> config setting to `false` in `config/general.php`.
+If your queue driver supplies its own worker, set the <config3:runQueueAutomatically> config setting to `false` in `config/general.php`.
 :::

 ## Modules